 Lear conducts business with integrity and in compliance with all applicable laws and regulations.
 A commitment to integrity is critical to how we conduct business and maintain our outstanding reputation in the communities in which we do business.
-Suppliers are expected to understand and comply with Lear's Code of Business Conduct and Ethics (http://ir.lear.com/static-files/7228f685-6f88-41c3-94d4-753ca6d888a2) and demonstrate the highest standard of integrity and ethical conduct in all business activities.
+Suppliers are required to understand and comply with Lear's Code of Business Conduct and Ethics, and demonstrate the highest standard of integrity and ethical conduct in all business activities.